The Razor’s Edge

 My name is on a list somewhere.

-The other inspectors are giving away their inspections for next to nothing.
+Other inspectors are giving away their inspections for next to nothing.

-My name’s not on the list.
+My name’s not on that list somewhere.

 It’s got to be something else; it can’t be me.